-Is your application or IBM MQ for z/OS running slowly?
+10. Is your application or IBM MQ for z/OS running slowly?

 Slow applications can be caused by the application itself or underlying software including IBM MQ.
-Use this topic for initial investigations into slow applications.

 If your application is running slowly, this could indicate that it is in a loop, or waiting for a resource that is not available.